richchapler/AzureSolutionsDocumentation/docs/wip/AISearch_AmbiguousDataHandling.md

 ```

 ### Step 3: OpenAI Prompt Experimentation
-Finally, we compare our expectations to reality.
+Finally, we compare our expectations to reality to determine whether it is a schema or data issue.

 <br>Navigate to OpenAI Studio >> Chat Playground, and re-add data source (if disconnected).

 <img src="https://github.com/richchapler/AzureSolutions/assets/44923999/65fbe2ea-3968-48b1-8528-5fe178b13357" width="800" title="Snipped: November 16, 2023" />